CollapseLauncher/Collapse/README.md

   <img alt="image" src="https://raw.githubusercontent.com/neon-nyan/CollapseLauncher-Page/main/images/header_github.webp"><br/>
 </p>

+**Collapse Launcher** was firstly made specifically for **Honkai Impact 3rd**.
+But since the progress of this project, this launcher is now an advanced launcher for **all miHoYo Games**.

-**Collapse Launcher** is a launcher specifically made for **Honkai Impact 3rd**.
-This launcher will not only provides you a feature to download and launch the game, but also some advanced features that the Official Launcher don't have, including:
+**Collapse Launcher** has some advanced features for **Honkai Impact 3rd** that not only provides you a feature to download and launch the game, but also some advanced features that the Official Launcher doesn't have, including:
 * Caches Download (or aka.
 "Updating Settings" in-game).
 * Game Data Repair (with less data needed than Data Repair feature in-game).
 * Changing Game Settings (like: Graphics Settings and Audio Settings) without opening the game.